 The origins of ice cream are thought to date back to the Roman Empire (A.D.
 54-86) where Nero Claudius Cesar would send runner to fetch snow in the mountains to be flavored with fruit and juices.
 Sherbet was brought to Italy by Marco Polo leading to the recipe being modified to ice cream some time in the 16th century.
 Ice cream may have been developed in England at the same time or before the Italians.
 The dessert was brought to America in the late-1700s and it remained a rare item consumed by the elite through the mid-1800s.
 The industry soon began to grow as steam power, refrigeration, homogenizers, and new freezing technologies helped improve ice cream production and efficiency.
 By the 1900s ice cream was widely available in supermarkets and parlors throughout the United States, steadily growing to the current production of approximately 1.6 billion gallons per year.

 Ice cream related foodborne disease is a pervasive problem caused by consuming contaminated ice cream products.
-Between 1990 and 2009, ice cream products were responsible for 74 outbreaks incidents and 2,594 reported illnesses.
+Between 2000 and 2020, at least 88 ice cream-associated outbreaks were reported to CDC’s National Outbreak Reporting System (NORS), causing 1,150 illnesses, 92 hospitalizations, and 5 deaths.
 One of the earliest cases of food borne illnesses related to ice cream was traced to selected ice cream products from Schwan’s Sales Enterprises of Marshall, Minnesota in 1994.
 This incident was reported to have occurred from Salmonella – related contamination, when raw unpasteurized eggs were hauled in a tanker truck that later carried pasteurized ice cream mix to the Schwan’s plant.
 This outbreak was traced to about 740 people in 30 states.
 The outbreak was suspected to have sickened over 3,000 additional people in as many as 41 US states.

 In 2005 a multi-state outbreak of Salmonella Typhimurium occurred in Cold Stone Cake Batter Ice Cream.
 The outbreak infected 25 people across nine states, leading to four hospitalizations and no reported death Investigation into the outbreak found that Gold Metal Super Moist cake mix that is included as an ingredient was the source of contamination, wherein 24 of the 25 cases reported eating the cake batter ice cream which shared a cream base with other flavors of ice cream.
 Cold Stone Creamery issued a recall of this flavor in response to the outbreak.